 What is the alarm/what does it do?

-The Volkswagen Golf alarm is an electronic alarm fitted in a car, designed to deter would be thieves from stealing the car, or any belongings kept within the car.
-The Volkswagen Golf alarm is, therefore, a useful piece of kit in providing some peace of mind when leaving your car parked unattended.
-Car alarms are often fitted into the car by the manufacturers at the time they are built but there are also aftermarket alarms available, which can be fitted after the car has been built.
+An alarm is an electronic alarm fitted in a car, which is part of the car's safety and security system, designed to deter would be thieves from stealing the car, or any belongings kept within the car.
+A car alarm is, therefore, a useful piece of kit in providing some peace of mind when leaving your car parked unattended.
+Car alarms are often fitted into the car by the manufacturers at the time they are manufactured but there are also aftermarket alarms available, which can be fitted after the car has been built.

-If the Volkswagen Golf alarm is not working properly and keeps sounding when it shouldn't, it could be that the settings on the sensors need to be adjusted.
+If the alarm on your car is not working properly and keeps sounding when it shouldn't, it could be that the settings on the sensors need to be adjusted.
 It could, however, mean that the alarm has not been fitted properly or is faulty and will need to be replaced.

 - The Golf was always Volkswagen's best-selling car, but was overthrown as Europe's best-selling car in 2017; the Polo recorded more deliveries in 2018.

 - In 2019, Volkswagen sales worldwide increased by 0.5% to 6,278,300 cars.

 - Volkswagens’ are mentioned currently in 10 world records including the ‘greatest distance driven on a single tank of fuel’ (1,581.88 miles by a VW Passat) and the ‘Fastest vehicle crossing the Gilf Al-Kebir plateau’ (timed at 5hr 7min in a VW Amarok).

 - Volkswagen has around 230 dealers in the UK.

 - Volkswagen was founded in 1937.
 It now sells cars in 160 countries, employs 200,000 people worldwide and sold over 6 million vehicles worldwide in 2018.